 |The name Djidbidjidbi refers to a sacred and important site on Mirarr country; Mt Brockman or King Brown dreaming.
 The College logo depicts Djidbidjidbi (King Brown snake) and was painted by Mirarr Traditional Owner Na-bungardi.|

-Secondary level students at DjRC are supported at school through the Culture First class.
 College staff actively support the students in the classroom during the day and the classroom teacher guides after school learning at the college.
-The close relationship between DjRC and the school and the shared understanding around supporting the children to grow in a complex cultural environment is pivotal to the success of the children attending the college.
-The Culture First program provides a curriculum through which the children can achieve benchmarks and produce assessments in line with state school requirements whilst being culturally validating.
+The close relationship between DjC and the school and the shared understanding around supporting the children to grow in a complex cultural environment is pivotal to the success of the children attending the college.
 The children’s lived and learned experience of their land, families and culture is the fertile ground from which literacy and numeracy skills are developed without privileging one discourse over another.

-As well as supporting students’ studies at the Jabiru Area School, the College organises extracurricular activities such as regular health checks, homework sessions, on-country learning which integrates with the curriculum, family nights and sporting activities.
+As well as supporting students’ studies at the Jabiru Area School, the College organises extracurricular activities such as regular health checks, homework sessions and on-country learning which integrates with the curriculum, family nights and sporting activities.